k1bs/salt-coding-challenge/README.md

-# Mr Donald's Class Bitcoin Thing
+# Mr Donald's Crypto 101

 ## Purpose

 To help teach investing in the world of crypto, this app allows a student to buy and trade various cryptocurrencies, starting with an imaginary $10,000.

 Students will be able to buy Bitcoin, Litecoin, Dogecoin, and Monero.
 In addition, they will be able to see an overview of their assets and be able to view current prices of each of these currencies.

+Coding challenge for SALT Lending, created by Alex Kibler